-Monopolistic competition is a practical example of a market scenario, it can be seen around us.
-Types of product or services provided by each market participants are differentiated.
-Products or services can be differentiated in many ways such as brand recognition, product quality, value addition to products or services or product placing etc.
+Monopolistic competition is a practical example of a market scenario; it can be seen around us.
+Types of products or services provided by each market participant are differentiated.
+Products or services can be differentiated in many ways, such as brand recognition, product quality, value addition to products or services, or placement.

-Both Perfect Competition vs Monopolistic Competition are popular choices in the market; let us discuss some of the major Difference Between Perfect Competition and Monopolistic Competition:
+Both Perfect Competition vs Monopolistic Competition are popular choices in the market; let us discuss some of the major differences between Perfect Competition and Monopolistic Competition:

-- A market structure, where there are numerous sellers, selling close substitute goods/services to the buyers, is monopolistic competition.
-A market structure, where there are many sellers selling similar products/services to the buyers, is perfect competition.
+- A market structure where numerous sellers sell close substitute goods/services to the buyers is monopolistic competition.
+A market structure where many sellers sell similar products/services to the buyers is perfect competition.

-- In perfect competition, the product offered is standardized whereas in monopolistic competition product differentiation is there.
+- In perfect competition, the product offered is standardized, whereas in monopolistic competition, product differentiation exists.

-- In monopolistic competition, every firm offers products at its own price.
-In perfect competition, the demand and supply forces determine the price for the whole industry and every firm sells its product at that price.
+- Every corporation offers things at its own pricing in monopolistic competition.
+In perfect competition, the demand and supply forces determine the price for the whole industry, and every firm sells its product at that price.

-- Entry and Exit are comparatively easy in perfect competition than in monopolistic competition.
+- Entry and Exit are comparatively easier in perfect competition than in monopolistic competition.

-- In monopolistic competition, average revenue (AR) is greater than the marginal revenue (MR), i.e. to increase sales the firm has to lower down its price.
-On the other hand, average revenue (AR) and marginal revenue (MR) curve coincide with each other in perfect competition.
+- In monopolistic competition, average revenue (AR) is greater than the marginal revenue (MR), i.e. to increase sales, the firm has to lower its price.
+On the other hand, the average revenue (AR) and marginal revenue (MR) curves coincide with each other in perfect competition.

-- Monopolistic competition, that exists practically.
-On the other hand, perfect competition is an imaginary situation which does not exist in reality.
+- Monopolistic competition exists practically.
+On the other hand, perfect competition is an imaginary situation that does not exist in reality.

-- The demand curve as faced by a monopolistic competitor is not flat, but rather downward-sloping, which means that the monopolistic competitor can raise its price without losing all of its customers or lower the price and gain more customers.
-Since there are substitutes, the demand curve facing a monopolistically competitive firm is more elastic than that of a perfect competition where there are no substitutes.
-If a monopolist raises its price, some consumers will choose not to purchase its product—but they will then need to buy a completely different product.
-However, when a monopolistic competitor raises its price, some consumers will choose not to purchase the product at all, but others will choose to buy a similar product from another firm.
-If a monopolistic competitor raises its price, it will not lose as many customers as would a monopoly competitive firm, but it will lose more customers than would a monopoly that raised its prices.
+- As faced by a monopolistic competitor, the demand curve is not flat but downward-sloping.
+This means that the monopolistic competitor can raise its price without losing customers or lower it and gain more customers.
+Since there are substitutes, the demand curve facing a monopolistically competitive firm is more elastic than the perfect competition without substitutes.
+If a monopolist raises its price, some consumers will choose not to purchase its product—but they will need to buy a completely different product.
+However, when a monopolistic competitor raises its price, some consumers will choose not to purchase it.
+Still, others will choose to buy a similar product from another firm.
+If a monopolistic competitor raises its price, it will not lose as many customers as a monopoly-competitive firm.
+Still, it will lose more customers than would a monopoly that raised its prices.

 Below is the topmost Comparison between Perfect Competition vs Monopolistic Competition are as follows –